Aishwaryaa12/k3s-flux/README.md

 ```

 `prune: true` is set on every Kustomization.
-Resources removed from Git are automatically deleted from the cluster on the next cycle, no manual cleanup, no resource accumulation over time.
+Resources removed from Git are automatically deleted from the cluster on the next cycle — no manual cleanup, no resource accumulation over time.

 ---
 ## Image Automation

-The image automation pipeline creates a fully closed update loop.
+The image automation pipeline creates a fully closed update loop for container images.
 New container versions are discovered, policy-evaluated, committed to Git, and deployed without any human action.

 ### The Setter Annotation